Batter plate discipline

 It doesn’t pay to swing at every pitch

 Plate discipline is an interesting concept I came across recently, learning more about baseball.
-Scouts and managers use metrics that measure plate discipline to assess both batters and pitchers.
+Scouts and managers use metrics that measure plate discipline to assess batters and pitchers.

 A batter with plate discipline swings at strikes and takes all else.
 A strike is a pitch that passes through the strike zone.
 A ball is a pitch outside the strike zone—but only if the batter does not swing.